UO-OACISS/apex/doc/webdocs/docs/quickstarthpx.md

 -DHPX_WITH_APEX=TRUE
 ```

-The `-DHPX_WITH_APEX_TAG=develop` can be used to indicate a specific release version of APEX, or to use a specific GitHub branch of APEX.
-We recommend using the default configured version that comes with HPX (currently `v2.3.1`) or the `develop` branch.
+The CMake flag `-DHPX_WITH_APEX_TAG=develop` can be used to indicate a specific release version of APEX, or to use a specific GitHub branch of APEX.
+We recommend using the default configured version that comes with your version of HPX or the `develop` branch to access the latest features and bug fixes.

 ## Runtime